micmejia/bible-dump/AMPC/Matthew/Matt 27.md

-And laid it in his own fresh ([^s]undefiled) tomb, which he had hewn in the rock; and he rolled a big boulder over the door of the tomb and went away.
+And laid it in his own fresh (undefiled) tomb, which he had hewn in the rock; and he rolled a big boulder over the door of the tomb and went away.